 - 1. Staff in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
-They keep their own records of all incidents that happen in their class and that they are aware of in the school. - 2.
+They record all incidents that happen in their class and that they see in the wider school on Bromcom. - 2.
 If staff witness an act of bullying, they do all they can to support the child who is being bullied.
-If a child is being bullied over a period of time, then, after consultation with the Deputy or Headteacher, the member of staff informs the child's parents/carers.
+The parents of all pupils involved are notified. - 3.
+Staff actively supports anti-bullying strategies by teaching children directly about safeguarding issues and cyber-bullying.
+Information is regularly sent home to parents/carers to further develop parental awareness of safeguarding issues on the internet and mobile devices.

-- 3. Staff actively supports anti-bullying strategies by teaching children directly about safeguarding issues and cyber-bullying.
-Information is regularly sent home to parents/carers to further develop parental awareness of safeguarding issues on the internet and mobile devices. - 4.
-Staff should forward any incidents of bullying to the pastoral team immediately and also record the incident on ScholarPack so we have a record of the incident occurring. - 5.
-Staff members routinely attend training, which enables them to become equipped to deal with incidents of bullying and behaviour management. - 6.
+- 4. Staff should forward any incidents of bullying to the AHT for behaviour and record on Bromcom. - 5.
+Staff members attend training, which enables them to become equipped to deal with incidents of bullying and behaviour management. - 6.
 Staff members attempt to support all children in their class and to establish a climate of trust and respect for all.
 By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying. - 7.
 If, as members of staff, we become aware of any bullying taking place between members of a class, we deal with the issue immediately.
-This may involve counselling and support for the victim of the bullying, and punishment for the child who has carried out the bullying.
-We spend time talking to the child who has bullied: - we explain why the action of the child was wrong and we endeavour to help the child change their behaviour in future. - If a child is repeatedly involved in bullying other children, we inform the Deputy or Headteacher. - We then invite the child's parents/carers into the school to discuss the situation. - In more extreme cases, for example where these initial discussions have proven ineffective, the Headteacher may contact external support agencies such as Social Care.
+This may involve counselling and support for the victim of the bullying, and consequences for the child who has carried out the bullying.
+We spend time talking to the child who has bullied: - we explain why the action of the child was wrong and we endeavour to help the child change their behaviour in future. - If a child is repeatedly involved in bullying other children, we inform the Senior Deputy or Headteacher or Head of Care. - We then invite the child's parents/carers into the school to discuss the situation. - In more extreme cases, for example where these initial discussions have proven ineffective, the Headteacher may contact external support agencies such as Social Care.